hanabi/hanabi.github.io/docs/beginner/delayed-play-clues.md

 <BeginnersGuideProgress id="delayed-play-clues" />

-- It's permitted to give a *Play Clue* to a card that will only successfully play on the stacks *after* other people have played cards of the same suit.
+- It is permitted to give a *Play Clue* to a card that will only successfully play on the stacks *after* other people have played cards of the same suit.
   - We refer to such a clue as a *Delayed Play Clue* when the card is only playable *through* other cards that are going to play.
 - We agree to treat **all *Play Clues*** as **potential *Delayed Play Clues***.
 - For example, in a 3-player game: